PowToon/Powtoon-Programming-Guide/README.md

 The secondary goal, that is very important as well, is to make sure everybody style their code the same.
-This can partly be achieved with linting but some rules are not and those who are still better be documented, discussed, explained, exampled and understood.
+This can partly be achieved with linting but some rules are not and those who are still better be documented, discussed, explained, exemplified and understood.

 It is important to notice that some parts are highly debated in the community and will be surely debated between us as well (even on a biblical scale :P) but nevertheless we should all stick to the guide.

-Changing the guide should be relatively easy and everybody are **highly encouraged to influence it** to make changes in the guide and make everybody align to their opinion.
+Changing the guide should be relatively easy and the whole company should be **highly encouraged to influence it**.

 The guide consists of several parts: